jvntf/beyond-the-census/README.md

 3. Updating Database
-    _Adding New Entries_

-    Run `node insertLanguagesFromCSV.js [path_to_file]` to upload new languages to the databse.
-The target CSV should be correctly prepared, and should match the format of the languages collection.
-This script does not have error checking.
-    Then, run `node linkDocumentsFromCSV.js [path_to_file]` with the same CSV file to add the correct object IDs into the new entries in the databse.

-    OR

-    Add new entries or update old ones via the [admin page](beyond-the-census.herokuapp.com)
+    Add new entries or update old ones via the [admin page](beyond-the-census.herokuapp.com/admin) Very important to be precise with your entries!
+Language name needs to match, glottocode needs to be correct, Institution name needs to be correct..etc

     OR